 Doctoral candidates working for the institute and performing research tasks as instructed are employed on a Max Planck doctoral support contract.
 They are expected to concentrate all their efforts, i.e. the full average working week, on preparing their dissertation and the associated scientific work.
 In return for their work, doctoral students receive remuneration.
 For this purpose, one half of the working hours at the institute is deemed to be eligible for remuneration.
-A salary is accordingly paid at the rate of 50 per cent of pay group E13 (stage 1 in year 1, stage 2 in subsequent years) as per the civil service pay scale (TVöD Bund).
-Additionally, a recruitment bonus may be paid.
+A salary is accordingly paid at the rate of 65 per cent of pay group E13 (stage 1 in year 1, stage 2 in subsequent years) as per the civil service pay scale (TVöD Bund).
+In exceptional cases, an additional recruitment bonus may be paid.

 TVöD employment contract

 A TVöD contract constitutes employment and remuneration according to the Collective Wage Agreement for Government Service Workers.
 Working hours to perform research for the institute may range from 50 per cent to a higher fraction of the average working week depending on the requirements of the project.
 Accordingly, the remuneration varies on the same scale from 50 per cent to higher percentages of pay scale E13 (stage 1 in year 1 and stage 2 in years 2 and 3) of the civil service pay scale (TVöD Bund or TV-L West depending on the hiring institution).
 During other times, students can pursue further aspects of their PhD project and curricular requirements for the successful completion of their PhD degree not immediately connected with their paid research tasks.